 Historical Market Value of Property

-The property market value has seen some rapid changes in the past two decades.
+The real estate market value has seen some rapid changes in the past two decades.
 There was a time when the housing market was growing so rapidly, in 2005-2006, that you could buy a house, sit on it for a few months and sell it for a fortune.

 People made ridiculous sums of money flipping houses that way.
 But that was specific to those years.
 After the property bubble burst, the prices took a steep dive.